In Biology, what is the difference between a group of stems and a group of cups?

 Stem clusters are quite common in paleontology.
 An example would be the mammals of the trunk group, or synapsids – although mammals are also technically synapsids since they are descended from them – which were called “mammal-like reptiles” until it was understood that they were not reptiles but mammals of the group of the trunk.
 The earliest synapsids were called “naked lizards” because they would have looked like lizards, but without scales.
 As synapsids continued to evolve, they became more mammalian in appearance.
 Synapsids are sometimes called “basic mammals” or “stem group mammals”.

-See also What is vegetation?
+See also What is expelled?

 Fish have various groups of stalks, including the acanthodians, or spiny sharks, and the placoderms, or armor fish.
 Acanthodians, despite their name, are considered close relatives of the ancestors of bony fishes, while placoderms, more closely related to the ancestors of modern sharks, included the first vertebrate apex predator, Dunkleosteus telleri, which was between 8 and 11 m (26 and 36 ft).
 Both groups lived during the Paleozoic era, about 300-400 million years ago.